paritytech/cumulus/pallet-parachain-upgrade/README.md

 # parachain-upgrade-pallet

-WIP on a pallet to ease parachain upgrades; see https://github.com/paritytech/cumulus/issues/59.

 ## Purpose

-This pallet allows a user to determine when a parachain validation function is legal, and upgrade that validation function, triggering runtime events for both the storing and applying the new validation function.
+This pallet allows a user to determine when a parachain validation function is legal, and upgrade that validation function, triggering runtime events for both storing and applying the new validation function.

 ## Dependencies